WE sons of world war two vets

 Eric Grant talks about his father, George Laidlaw, who took 11 bullets after parachuting into Arnhem.
 (And survived!)
 He also talks about wartime romance; his adoptive father, George Grant; his mother, Pearl; and a desire to erase wartime history.

-To contact Matthew please complete the form below.
+And to contact him please complete the form below.

 Meanwhile, here's a delicate request: